connectrajnish/TODO-List/README.md

     cd server && npm install
     cd ../client && npm install

-3. MongoDB Connection:
+3. MongoDB Connection

-    If you have MongoDB installed locally, follow these steps:
+- If you have MongoDB installed locally, follow these steps:
-      Open MongoDB Compass and click on "New Connection".
+   * Open MongoDB Compass and click on "New Connection".
-      Save the connection as TODO (save & connect).
+   * Save the connection as "TODO" (save & connect).

 3. Start server in one of the terminal:
     The server will start running on http://localhost:8080.